jrheiner/neo4j_katacoda/neo4j_case_study/step2.md

 `head -n 1 data/netflix_titles.csv`{{execute}}

 To view the whole file, click on the "CSV File (GitHub)" tab displayed at the top of the terminal.
-This will open a new tab in you browser and show the full CSV file.
+This will open a new tab in your browser and show the entire CSV file.

 Focussing on some of the available columns, a possible domain description for this dataset is: